Cell Ranger7.1 (latest), printed on 05/31/2023

 Cell Ranger provides prebuilt human and mouse reference packages for use with the pipeline, downloadable here.
-Our reference packages are based on the T cell receptor (TRA, TRB) and B cell immunoglobin (IGH, IGL, IGK) gene annotations in Ensembl version 94 for the human and mouse references.
-See Prebuilt References for more information about how these references were created.
+10x Genomics reference packages are based on the T cell receptor (TRA, TRB) and B cell immunoglobin (IGH, IGL, IGK) gene annotations in Ensembl version 94 for the human and mouse references.
+These reference also includes multiple corrections to various V, D, J, and C genes based on empirical observations and to correct clear errors such as frameshifts, leader peptide truncations, and nucleotides that are never observed in rearrangements.
+These changes are documented in the release notes of each version of Cell Ranger.
+Refer to Prebuilt References for details on how these references were created.

 If you would like to use your own genome FASTA or gene GTF annotations, Cell Ranger supports the use of customer-generated Ensembl-based references.
 Cell Ranger also includes support for generating a V(D)J reference from the IMGT database.

 There are two ways to generate a V(D)J reference:

 The cellranger mkvdjref tool can be used to generate a custom reference package from a genome sequence FASTA file and a gene annotation GTF.

 $ cellranger mkvdjref --genome=my_vdj_ref \ --fasta=GRCh38_ensembl.fasta \ --genes=GRCh38_ensembl.gtf